The soluble radical and orbits of certain maps on finite groups: Groups of type and

-\begin{proof} By Lemmas \ref{basic}(c) and \ref{boundAut} it will suffice to prove the result for $G=\SL_2(q)$.
+\begin{proof}[Proof of Lemma $\ref{PSL2}$] By Lemmas \ref{basic}(c) and \ref{boundAut} it will suffice to prove the result for $G=\SL_2(q)$.
 We draw heavily on the ideas and the notation in \cite{bray2005characterization}.
 In particular we choose and for There are two cases depending on the characteristic of the underlying field.

 {\em Case} 1.
 Suppose that $\char\, \F_q = 2$.